What is Equal Pay Day?

 How is the date of Equal Pay Day set?

-Equal Pay Day may be an annual day, a day arrived at by discussions with stakeholders and interested groups, or it may be set in relation to the gender wage gap.
+Because the date for Equal Pay Day can vary by year and country, it may be an annual day, a day arrived at by discussions with stakeholders and interested groups, or it may be set in relation to the gender wage gap.
 Various stakeholders and community groups schedule activities across the province to mark the day.

 The date is used to illustrate how long in average, a woman would have to work into the next year to earn the same salary as a man would in the previous year.
 The actual date of Equal Pay Day can be considered symbolic because it cannot factor in the different methods of calculating the gender wage gap and the way in which the gender wage gap applies to different subsets of women.
 Research shows that the gender wage gap varies based on race and/or ethnicity, age, occupation, educational background and location.
 This can make an exact calculation of the gender wage gap extremely challenging.